kyro46/assJSMEQuestion/README.md

 Install the plugin (e.g. with the provided .ZIP) to
 * Customizing/global/plugins/Modules/TestQuestionPool/Questions

 and activate it in the ILIAS-Admin-GUI.
+Activate manual scoring for this type.
+Automatic scoring with comparison of SMILE-Code may be possible in later versions.

 ### Known Issues ###